 One reason such a guarantee is so important is that it is common practice when well production declines to a marginal economic level to sell the well to small companies and individuals who try to make a living off of the very low production output.
 The problem is that the cost of plugging and reclamation of these wells could very likely be beyond the means of a small company or individual, especially when several wells are involved.
 The cost of reclamation can become very expensive or impossible in broken terrain with steep slopes.
 Cut material is commonly side cast and it becomes almost impossible to bring this material back up to the cut area.
 On steep slopes with large cut slopes, the cost of stabilizing and re-vegetating this material can quickly exceed the salvage value of any equipment from the well.
-Experience with oil and gas development in this and other states has demonstrated that it is not uncommon for old gas wells to be abandoned by the owner and left for the State to reclaim.
+Experience in other states shows that old gas wells are commonly abandoned by the owner and left for the State to reclaim.